crosslibs/gce-pusher/README.md

 ### Step 1: Deploy Cloud Function

-Cloud Function takes the IP address of the VM and optionally, URI path as query parameters `ip` and `uri-path` respectively. `ip` is a mandatory query parameter and `uri-path` is optional.
+Cloud Function takes the IP address of the VM and optionally, URI path, URI scheme, HTTP method and port as query parameters `ip`, `path`, `scheme`, `method` and `port` respectively. `ip` is the only mandatory query parameter and `path`, `method`, `port`, `scheme` are optional.

-The Cloud Function also looks for a field called `uri-path` in the push message from PubSub.

-If both `uri-path` parameters are specified, then `uri-path` in the PubSub message takes higher precedence.
-If none are specified, then an error is returned by the Cloud Function.

-To restrict unwanted and external invocations of the function, the `ingress-settings` is set to `internal-only`.
-Hence only resources within the project can invoke the Cloud Function.

 ### Step 2: Setup Serverless VPC Access Connector

 ### Step 3: Create a GCE instance with appropriate metadata added for startup and shutdown scripts

 GCE instance looks for the following metadata on the instances `pubsub-topic` and `cloudfn-endpoint`.

-Also if optionally `uri-path` is specified, then it will be used to set the `uri-path` in the Cloud Function query parameter.
+Also if optionally `path`, `method`, `port` are specified, then the provided values will be used to set the Cloud Function query parameters accordingly.

 The script to subscribe to the Cloud Pub/Sub topic will be part of `startup-script-url`.
 The script to unsubscribe to the Cloud Pub/Sub topic will be part of `shutdown-script-url`.

 ### Step 4: Delete a GCE instance